tony-xlh/vision-camera-dynamsoft-label-recognizer/README.md

 For vision-camera v2, use versions 0.x.

+For vision-camera v3, use versions 1.x.

-For vision-camera v3, use versions >= 1.0.0.
+For vision-camera v4, use versions >= 2.0.0.

 ## Installation